BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 10, which outlines the requirements for an undertaking to continuously comply with Solvency II regulatory capital requirements.
+A concise summary of Guideline 10, which outlines the requirements for an undertaking to continuously comply with Solvency II regulatory capital requirements.
 The assessment must include analyzing potential changes in risk profile, the quantity and quality of own funds over the business planning period, and the composition of own funds across tiers.

-#### Guideline 10 – Continuous compliance with regulatory capital requirements
-The undertaking should analyse whether it complies on a continuous basis with the Solvency II regulatory capital requirements and as part of this assessment it should include at least:
+**Guideline 10 – Continuous compliance with regulatory capital requirements** The undertaking should analyse whether it complies on a continuous basis with the Solvency II regulatory capital requirements and as part of this assessment it should include at least:
 a) the potential future material changes in its risk profile;
 b) the quantity and quality of its own funds over the whole of its business planning period;
-c) the composition of own funds across tiers and how this composition may change as a result of redemption, repayment and maturity dates during its business planning period.](#)
+c) the composition of own funds across tiers and how this composition may change as a result of redemption, repayment and maturity dates during its business planning period.
 </image>